| JavaLib C++ Libraryreview and upgradesby Curtis Krauskopf

 emit an error message when JAVALIB_USE_CERR

+is defined.
 The original implementation for JStack's

 empty() method did the same thing as a modern clear()